flaturtha/CharlieChan/_short-stories/man-who-was-two.md

 opubissue: Vol. 5, No. 1
 category: short-stories
 excerpt: "Six years ago, the death of New York City Detective Capt.
 John Connors was reported by the papers.
 Today, the man he arrested claims to know the true fate of the detective hero."
+caption: "The train wreck that interrupted Capt.
+John Connor's arrest of the notorious gangster and forger, Simon Latham."
 image: /assets/img/short-stories/man-who-was-two.svg
 imgh: 300px
 genre: Professional Sleuth